susanBuck/notes/07_Version_Control/03_Setup_local_server.md

 <small>Note: The download includes both free *MAMP* and *MAMP Pro* (paid version).
 You'll only need to use the free MAMP version in this class.</small>

-Create a new directory in your `Documents` folder called `Sites`
+Create a new directory in your `Documents` folder called `Sites`:

 <img src='http://note.io/1ie3glN' style='width:300px'>

-In MAMP preferences, set your *document root* to this new directory:
+In MAMP preferences, set your *document root* aka *root* to this new directory:

 <img src='http://note.io/1ie3vwY' style='width:300px'>